Sunday, April 26, 2020

 In reality, we've just moved the really bad "sins" to places where we don't have to feel like we're accountable (like China).

-But we are BLIND.
+we are BLIND.

 We literally mortgaged America's small towns and her children to achieve these goals.